Figure 1. Hennig Brand (died c. 1692), shown praying after discovering phosphorus.

 Allotropes of phosphorus

-Phosphorus occurs in several allotropic forms, the most common of which are white phosphorus and red phosphorus.
+Phosphorus occurs in several allotropic forms, the most common of which are white phosphorus and red phosphorus (see Figure 2).
 The former is a waxy, yellowish-white, very inflammable, and poisonous solid.
 It can only safely be kept under water.
 Red phosphorus is a non-poisonous, dark red powder that is not very inflammable.

 White and red phosphorus are monotropic allotropes – the latter is stable at all temperatures up to its melting point.
 However, at ordinary temperatures the conversion of the white allotrope into the red form is extremely slow.
 But the standard method for preparing phosphorus by heating together calcium phosphate, silica, and coke yields the white form.

 The red allotrope must then be obtained from the white.
 This is done by heating the white variety for several days at a temperature of 270°C. Since white phosphorus is highly inflammable even at room temperatures, great care has to be taken to avoid explosions.
 The white allotrope is placed in a cast iron or steel pot with a close fitting lid which incorporates a safety pipe.
 Air is excluded from the pot.
 After four or five days, the temperature of the pot is raised to 400°C so that the unchanged white allotrope may be distilled off.
 After cooling, the hard red cake left behind is ground under water and then boiled with caustic soda to remove any residue of the white allotrope.
 Red phosphorus is finally washed with hot water, filtered, and dried under vacuum.